Endeavors

 Some campaigns or sessions may involve prolonged tension where the player characters attempt to sneak past guards, escape a prison, perform a heist, or so on!
 These may be run as Stealth Endeavors.

 Rogues vs. The Eye: The opposing side is represented by the "Eye."
 When the Endeavor begins, the Eye is in "warry mode" and on the lookout for you and your fellow "rogues."
 However, once the Eye has been alerted, it will enter the much more dangerous "wake mode."
-For the sake of rules, the Eye is a character, but it has only a single Watch Stat that never locks, has no track position, and it cannot be Attacked directly.
+For the sake of rules, the Eye is a character, but it has only a single Watch Stat that unlocks after use, has no track position, and it cannot be Attacked directly.

 Setup: You and your fellow rogues begin at position 0.
-At the top of the first round, the lay of the land will be provided at table discretion for the guarded area, including any rooms, halls, obstacles to climb or hide behind, locking and security mechanisms, and so on.
+At the top of the first round, a descrition is given of the guarded area, including any rooms, halls, obstacles to climb or hide behind, locking and security mechanisms, and so on.

 The Eye's defenses in those areas are represented by Alarm Buttons, actions the rogues need to complete are represented by Objective Buttons, exit points are represented by Escape Buttons, and places safe from danger are represented by Sanctuary Buttons.